Ravikumar Samarth

-Ravikumar Samarth (born 22 January 1993) is an Indian cricketer who plays for Karnataka cricket team.
+Ravikumar Samarth (born 22 January 1993) is an Indian cricketer who plays for Vidarbha cricket team.
 He is a right-handed top-order batsman and occasional right-arm off break bowler.
 He played for Karnataka at various age-group levels such as Under-12, Under-14, Under-16 and Under-19, before making his first-class debut in December 2013.

 Early and personal life

 Samarth did his schooling at the Bishop Cotton Boys' School and B'Com at SBM Jain College which comes under the umbrella of Jain University, Bangalore.
 While studying at Bishop Cottons, he trained at the Karnataka Institute of Cricket.
 He also led his school cricket team at the U-14 and U-16 levels, often opening both batting and bowling.
 He ended leading multiple winning inter-school cricket teams in India.
 While at school, he was renowned for intensity on the field and his clam demeanor off it.
 His father Ravikumar works as a clerk in State Bank of India.
-He has an elder sister Mowna who works at Yahoo.He recently got engaged to Uttara Prakash and posted it on Instagram on 1 January which was his 100th post on Instagram.
+He has an elder sister Mowna who works at Yahoo.
+He recently got engaged to Uttara Prakash and posted it on Instagram on 1 January which was his 100th post on Instagram.

 According to his father, he was a good sprinter and tennis player.